hamburger-software/ansible-role-vmware_ubuntu_cloud_image/README.md

 To use this role, you need

-- a VMware vSphere environment where the VM will be deployed.
+- a vSphere environment where the VM will be deployed.
 - Credentials for the vCenter server of that environment with appropriate permissions, see below.
 - an OVA file, e.g. [ubuntu-18.04-server-cloudimg-amd64.ova](https://cloud-images.ubuntu.com/releases/18.04/release/ubuntu-18.04-server-cloudimg-amd64.ova) on the control machine.